databrickslabs/ucx/src/databricks/labs/ucx/queries/progress/00_0_migration_progress.md

 height: 4
 ---

-# Migration progress
+# Migration Progress

-This dashboard shows the migration progress.
-The data visualized is updated by the `migration-progress-experimental` workflow.
-This workflow is expected to run regularly, like daily or weekly, to keep an up-to-date overview of how the migration is progressing.
+This dashboard displays the migration progress, with data visualized from the `migration-progress-experimental` workflow.
+This workflow is designed to run regularly — either daily or weekly — to provide an up-to-date overview of the migration status.

-Besides given an up-to-date status of the migration progress, the dashboards also facilitates planning and dividing the work.
-For example, one my can chose to migrate a single data workspace at a time.
-By making someone the migration `owner` of each workspace, the dashboards shows how the resources assigned to the owner are progressing.
+In addition to offering real-time insights into migration progress, the dashboard also facilitates planning and task division.
+For instance, you can choose to migrate one workspace or schema at a time.
+By assigning a migration owner to each workspace and schema, the dashboard shows how the resources allocated to that owner are progressing.